Blog Home / Compliance / Mastering the Art of Financial Protection: Finance Teams Cybersecurity Responsibilities

 Human Element in Breaches

-The human element plays a critical role in cybersecurity breaches.
-According to Verizon’s 2022 Data Breaches Investigations Report, 82% of reported breaches involve a human factor (UpGuard Blog).
-This statistic underscores the importance of comprehensive security awareness training for your team.
+The human element plays a critical, and often exploited, role in cybersecurity breaches.
+According to Verizon’s 2022 Data Breaches Investigations Report, a massive 82% of reported breaches involved a human factor (UpGuard Blog) .
+This statistic underscores the absolute necessity of comprehensive security awareness training for your team.

-• Phishing: Employees falling for phishing scams can lead to significant data breaches.
+• Phishing: Employees falling for phishing scams (manipulation) can lead to significant data breaches, often resulting in credential theft or unauthorized transfers.

-• Weak Passwords: Ineffective password management can expose your systems to cyber threats.
-For tips on password security, check out our article on finance team password security.
+• Weak Passwords: Ineffective password management (e.g., weak, recycled, or default passwords) can expose your systems to cyber threats.

-• Insider Threats: Both intentional malicious actions and unintentional mistakes by insiders can compromise your organization’s security.
+• Insider Threats: Both intentional malicious actions (sabotage, theft) and unintentional mistakes (accidental deletion, misconfiguration) by insiders can compromise your organization’s security.

-Understanding the impact of data breaches and the human element in breaches can help your finance team take proactive measures to safeguard your organisation’s sensitive data.
-Explore more on creating a secure environment in our guide on cybersecurity awareness for finance professionals.
+Understanding the profound impact of data breaches and the common human-related factors can help your finance team take proactive measures to safeguard your organization’s sensitive data and create a more secure environment.

 Mitigating Cyber Risks